brandonwamboldt/nodeftpd/README.md

 This FTP server uses a child process based design, where each connection is handled by it's own process.
 This is for security reasons, and to make the code easier to organize and maintain.

 The parent process listens for new connections and passes them off to a process in the process pool.
-When this occurs, a new process is spawned to keep *x* processes free in the pool.
+When this occurs, a new process is spawned to keep *idle_workers* processes free in the pool.
 When a connection is closed, that process is destroyed.

 FTP Implementation Resources
 ----------------------------